-Operating expenses increased by \$648,412 between the fiscal years ended June 30, 2020 and June 30, 2019.
+Operating expenses increased by \$287,464 (4.4%) between the fiscal years ended June 30, 2021 and June 30, 2020.
 See the supplemental schedule of operating expenses on page 39 of the financial statements for more detailed information.
-The primary driver of this increase was related to sewage treatment and disposal expenses (included with contract services), which increased by approximately \$346,000 from the prior fiscal year.
-Employee benefits were also higher in the current year due to an increase of \$145,903 in in non-cash pension expense which is calculated and reported based on annual valuations provided by CalPERS.
+The primary drivers of this increase was depreciation expense which was higher in the current year by approximately \$155,000 due to the Phelps Road Project (\$10.2 million cost basis) being placed into service, and sewage treatment and disposal expenses (included with contract services), which increased by approximately \$81,000 from the prior fiscal year.

-The increase in non-operating revenues during the year of \$158,136 (4.4%) was the result of a combination of offsetting factors.
-Connection fees and property tax assessments increased in the current year by \$141,331 and \$166,823, respectively.
-Offsetting these increases was a loss on the disposal of assets which was larger than the prior year loss by \$130,476.
+The increase in non-operating revenues during the year of \$475,801 (12.5%) was the result of a combination of offsetting factors.
+Connection fees and property tax assessments increased in the current year by \$501,568 and \$119,637, respectively.
+Offsetting these increases was a decrease in investment income of \$278,118.
+Also, loss on disposal of assets which is reported as net against the aforementioned revenues decreased by \$132,714 in the current year, which results in a higher net non-operating revenue.